CAcertOrg/cacert-codedocs/source/devtest.rst

 Debian, for any bug fixing or enhancements to the current system, we need to try and reproduce that environment as much as possible.

-For that reason, I am specifying Debian 8, Jessie, as our standard Development Environment, since it is the oldest still supported version of Debian.
-If absolutely necessary, we could experiment by downloading older CD versions of Debian, but for now, let us use Jessie.
+For that reason, I am specifying
+Debian 7, Stretch, as our standard Development Environment, even though Debian 8, Jessie, is the oldest still supported version of Debian.

+During experimentation, I found that Debian 6 could not be used after installation, since a critical part of our environment, *git* from that version of Debian, will not work with GitHUB or other parts of our ecosystem.

+I also found that PHP 5 is still standard in Debian 7, where it is not in Debian 8, but has been replaced with PHP 7.

 Creating our Development and Test Platform
 ++++++++++++++++++++++++++++++++++++++++++